 If you are not happy with our response, or you believe that your data protection or privacy rights have been infringed, you should contact the UK Information Commissioner’s Office, which oversees data protection compliance in the UK.
 Details of how to do this can be found at www.ico.org.uk.

-This Notice was last updated on 01 February 2019.
+This policy was last updated on 7 November 2023.